kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-producer/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to create a service, which uses KumuluzEE Kafka extension.
+This tutorial will guide you through the steps required to create a service, which uses KumuluzEE Event Streaming Kafka extension.
 We will develop a simple REST service for producing Kafka messages:
 * POST http://localhost:8080/v1/produce

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
 * Add Maven dependencies to KumuluzEE and include KumuluzEE components with the microProfile-1.0 dependency
-* Add Maven dependency to KumuluzEE Kafka extension
+* Add Maven dependency to KumuluzEE Event Streaming Kafka extension
 * Implement the service
 * Build the microservice
 * Run it